-Aram Mrjoian is the editor-in-chief of The Rumpus and a 2022 Creative Armenia-AGBU Fellow.
-His debut novel, Waterline, is forthcoming with Harper Via in 2025.
+Aram Mrjoian is the managing editor of Michigan Quarterly Review, an editor-at-large at The Rumpus, and a 2022 Creative Armenia-AGBU Fellow.
 Aram has previously worked as an editor at the Chicago Review of Books, the Southeast Review, and TriQuarterly.
-He is the editor of the anthology We Are All Armenian: Voices from the Diaspora published by the University of Texas Press (March 2023).
-His writing has appeared in The Guardian, Runner's World, Literary Hub, Catapult, West Branch, Electric Literature, Gulf Coast, Boulevard, Joyland, Longreads, and many other publications.
+He is also the editor of the anthology We Are All Armenian: Voices from the Diaspora.
+His writing has appeared in the Guardian, Runner's World, Literary Hub, Catapult, West Branch, Electric Literature, and many other publications.
+He holds an MFA in creative writing from Northwestern University and a PhD in creative writing from Florida State University.
+His debut novel, Waterline, will be published by HarperVia in 2025.
+He lives in Michigan.